-Inside this post: Finding out what food does for YOUR FAMILY’S Mood and Attitude, free printables, and a limited time Menu Planning and Recipe Bundle Special!
+Inside this post: How to Improve YOUR FAMILY’S Mood and Attitude, free printables, and a limited time Menu Planning and Recipe Bundle Special!

 Hey, have you noticed that your kids are often more agitated (or agitating?) around 4 PM?
 Or your husband is cranky at 11.30 on his day off? or, just maybe, You’re out of sorts yourself at 2 in the afternoon?
 When was the last time they (or you) had eaten?
 What had you eaten?